-WVU at Parkersburg has planned capital expenditures that are approximately \$1.3 million during fiscal year 2017.
-The largest projects will be the, replacement of the roof on the main building library and replacement of the main building 4th floor HVAC unit.
-WVU at Parkersburg intends to seek loans not to exceed \$450,000 to assist with these projects.
+WVU at Parkersburg has planned capital expenditures that are approximately \$.5 million during fiscal year 2017.
+The largest projects will be the replacement of two HVAC units in the main building at an estimated cost of \$250,000.

 In order to complete a mold remediation project in 2013, the college entered into a loan agreement with the West Virginia Higher Education Policy Commission in the amount of \$435,000.
 This loan is non-interest bearing and is being repaid in ten semi-annual payments of \$43,500.